Qwant/qwantmaps/readme.md

 ### POI API

-To get more details on Poi Of Interests (POIs), Qwant Maps uses an additional API: [Idunn](https://github.com/QwantResearch/idunn), that combines the information in the geocoder with external APIs to format detailed POIs data to display in the front end.
+To get more details on Points Of Interest (POIs), Qwant Maps uses an additional API: [Idunn](https://github.com/QwantResearch/idunn), that combines the information in the geocoder with external APIs to format detailed POIs data to display in the front end.

 ### Front end <a name="erdapfel"></a>